Hypothesis Test for Bounds on the Size of Random Defective Set: Introduction

-Let $t$ be the number of elements and $\S$ ($\S \subseteq [t]$, $[t] \eq \{1, 2, \dots, t\}$) is an unknown subset of defectives.
-We will use these notations throughout the paper.
-The conventional group testing problem assumes that the number of defectives $|\S|$ is upper bounded by a known fixed constant $s$, i.e., $|\S| \le s$, where $s$ does not depend on~$t$.
-In this regime the main attention is given to disjunctive $s$-codes~\cite{ks64,dh00} which will be defined in the next section.
-However, a more common assumption is that the defectives are rare, with $|\S| = o(t)$ as $t \to \infty$.
-So, in the recent works~\cite{ald14,ald-scar17,scar17} the regime $|\S| = \Theta(t^\alpha)$, $0 < \alpha < 1$, is studied.
+The group testing literature may be divided into two categories based on how the number of defectives is modeled.
+First, let us discuss combinatorial group testing, i.e, the number of defectives, or an upper bound on the number of defectives, is fixed and assumed to be known in advance.
+Let $t$ be the total number of elements and $\S$, $\S\subset [t]$, be an unknown subset of defectives.
+The classic group testing problem assumes that the number of defectives $|\S|$ is upper bounded by some known fixed constant $s$, where the parameter $s$ does not depend on~$t$.
+In this regime, the main attention is devoted to disjunctive $s$-codes~\cite{ks64}, which allow finding all the defective elements (a formal definition of disjunctive codes will be given in the next section).
+A specific group testing problem was discussed in~\cite{sharma2018finding}, where the authors used group tests to identify a given number of non-defective items from a large population containing $s$ defective items.
+A more general assumption in combinatorial group testing is that the number of defectives is relatively small, i.e., $\lim \frac{|\S|}{t} = 0$ as $t \to \infty$.
+For example, the regime $|\S| = t^\alpha$, $0 < \alpha < 1$, was studied in the recent works~\cite{ald14,ald-scar17,scar17}.
+Some studies~\cite{bondorf2019sublinear,chan2014non} use random test designs, and develop computationally efficient algorithms for identifying defective items from the test outcomes by exploiting the bit-mixing coding and the connection with compressed sensing.

-The other authors consider the situation in which the number of defectives is unknown.
-Originally it was proposed in Dorfman's paper~\cite{dor43} that each element is defective with probability $p$, $0 < p < 1$.
-Exactly the same model is considered in the recent papers~\cite{wad17,jaggi18,ald18}, where the authors focus on nonadaptive schemes and study algorithms for which the error probability of finding defectives is $o(1)$ as $t \to \infty$.
-A more general model in which $p = p(t)$ depends on $t$ is considered in paper~\cite{lev02}.
-T. Berger and V. Levenshtein~\cite{lev02} study the use of so called $2$-stage testing schemes to find all defectives with zero-error probability.
-They propose to run a fixed number of nonadaptive tests at the first stage and to test individually potential candidates after the first stage at the second stage.
-For some dependencies $p(t)$, the lower and upper bounds on asymptotics of the expected number of tests in the described 2-stage scheme are obtained in~\cite{lev02,mezard11}.
+Many other authors consider the settings when the number of defectives is unknown.
+For instance, in the original paper~\cite{dor43}, each element in the population is assumed to be defective with some fixed probability $p$.
+The same model was discussed in the recent papers~\cite{jaggi18,ald18}, where the authors focused on nonadaptive schemes and studied algorithms allowing vanishing error probability as $t\to\infty$.
+A more general model in which $p = p(t)$ depends on $t$ was considered in paper~\cite{lev02} of T.~Berger and V.~Levenshtein.
+They studied so-called $2$-stage testing schemes which find all defectives without error.
+They proposed to run a fixed number of nonadaptive tests at the first stage and to test potential candidates individually at the second stage.
+For some dependencies $p(t)$, the lower and upper bounds on the asymptotics of the expected number of tests in the described $2$-stage scheme were obtained in~\cite{lev02,mezard11}.